Muskogee, Oklahoma: Education

-There are two primary public school districts in the city of Muskogee: Muskogee Public Schools, which include the vast majority of the city limits and a large portion of Muskogee County, and Hilldale Public Schools, which covers a small southern portion of the city limits and some parts of the County south of Muskogee.
-Additional smaller school districts serve the smaller communities of Muskogee County.
+Muskogee Public Schools includes the vast majority of the city limits and a large portion of Muskogee County.
+Hilldale Public Schools covers a small southern portion of the city limits and some parts of the County south of Muskogee.
+Fort Gibson Public Schools includes some areas in the east.
 Muskogee is also home to the Oklahoma School for the Blind, a special institution for meeting the educational needs of blind and visually impaired students residing in the state of Oklahoma.
-Previous Institutions that where located in the city where Harrell International Institute, Spaulding Institute, and Nazareth Institute.
+Previous institutions that where located in the city were Harrell International Institute and its successors, Spaulding Institute and Spaulding Female College, as well as Nazareth Institute.

 Muskogee has four institutions of higher education: the public four-year Northeastern State University, the public two-year Connors State College, the public Indian Capital Technology Center and the private four-year Bacone College, which is the oldest college in the state of Oklahoma.

 In 2004, civic rights lawyers took on the case of 11-year-old Nashala Hearn who sued the Muskogee, Oklahoma, Public School District for ordering her to remove her hijab because it was violative of the school's dress code.
 She refused to submit and was subsequently suspended twice.
 The court-ordered agreement reached by the Justice Department with the school board permits Nashala, and any other child in Muskogee whose religious beliefs and practices conflict with the school dress code, to receive an accommodation.